gotoconnecttestuser-arch/Dina_Lunken_DDS_SMS_TermsandConditions/README.md

 Effective Date: 01/14/2026

-These Terms and Conditions ("Terms") govern the use of SMS notifications and patient communication services provided by Dina Lunken DDS.
+These Terms and Conditions ("Terms") govern the use of SMS notifications and patient communication services provided by Dina Lunken DDS PC.

 1. Acceptance of Terms